dubalronil/finetuning-experiments/README.md

 A hands-on project for learning how supervised fine-tuning and LoRA work through controlled experiments on a small open-weight language model.

+LoRA fine-tunes a model by keeping its original weights frozen and training a small set of extra parameters that adjust its behavior for a specific task.

 The project fine-tunes `Qwen/Qwen3-0.6B-Base` to convert shipment sentences into structured JSON.
 Rather than relying on high-level fine-tuning frameworks, the training pipeline is intentionally small and readable so the full process stays visible: dataset design, prompt/completion masking, LoRA, training, evaluation, and failure analysis.

 Each experiment changes one major variable at a time and uses model failures to decide what to test next.